Lawn Care For Beginners (in 13 Easy Steps)

 Man seeding his lawn with a seed spreader

-Before you go spreading fertilizer willy-nilly, refer to your soil test results to determine the best fertilization program for your lawn.
+Before you go spreading fertilizer willy-nilly, refer to your soil test results to choose the right fertilizer.

-A healthy, established lawn can flourish with one fertilizer application a year.
-If your soil has poor fertility, a soil test may recommend multiple applications.
+A healthy, established lawn can thrive with just one fertilizer application per year.
+However, if your soil has poor fertility, a soil test may recommend multiple applications.
+You don’t need “lawn care for dummies” to spread fertilizer.
+Like many other essential lawn care tools, all you need is the right equipment.

 Cool-season grasses: If you’re growing cool-season grass, the best time to fertilize your lawn is in the fall.
 Spring is the second-best time to fertilize cool-season grasses.